 When sidewalks were sloped, people in wheelchairs found it easier to navigate between the sidewalk and the street.
-But the sidewalk slope also benefited parents with baby strollers, bicyclists, delivery people with loaded carts and more.
-When some doorknobs were replaced with levers, access became easier for people with arthritis as well as for those with greasy hands or carrying an armful of groceries.
+But the sidewalk slope also benefited parents with baby strollers, travelers with luggage, delivery people with loaded carts, and more.
+When round doorknobs are replaced with levers, access became easier for people with arthritis but also for those with greasy hands or carrying an armful of groceries.
 When a website is accessible, site visitors interact more frequently and develop a stronger loyalty to the brand.

 The biggest benefactor of accessible solutions could be the business entity itself.
 Incorporating accessibility into solution design generates a larger market by not excluding potential customers, enables easier cross-border trading, develops a good will reputation, and minimizes the time and cost of non-compliance lawsuits.

 When a website visitor with vision limitations cannot adequately navigate a website, when a man’s hand tremors prevents interaction with a mouse-only application, or when a woman in a wheelchair cannot enter a building, the loss of a customer may not be the only impact.
 The company’s reputation and public perception is often affected.
 But if that is not enough, the law may be a viable recourse for that lost customer.